-In 1994, a version of POM available at the time was transferred to URI for the purpose of coupling to the GFDL hurricane model.
-At this point, POM code changes were made specifically to address the problem of the ocean's response to hurricane wind forcing in order to create a more realistic Sea Surface Temperature (SST) field for input to the hurricane model, and ultimately to improve 3- to 5-day hurricane intensity forecasts in the model.
-Initial testing showed hurricane intensity forecast improvements when ocean coupling was included (Bender and Ginis 2000).
+In 1994, the version of POM available at the time was transferred to URI for the purpose of coupling to the GFDL hurricane model.
+At this point, POM code changes were made specifically to address the problem of the ocean's response to hurricane wind forcing to create a more realistic Sea Surface Temperature (SST) field for input to the hurricane model, and ultimately to improve 3- to 5-day hurricane intensity forecasts in the model.
+Initial testing showed hurricane intensity forecasts improved when ocean coupling was included (Bender and Ginis 2000).
 Since operational implementation of the coupled GFDL/POM model at NCEP in 2001, additional changes to POM were made at URI and subsequently implemented in the operational GFDL model, including improved ocean initialization (Falkovich et al. 2005; Bender et al. 2007; Yablonsky and Ginis 2008).
-This POM version was then coupled to the atmospheric component of the HWRF model in the AL basin (but not in the EP basin) before operational implementation of HWRF at NCEP/EMC in 2007.
-Then for the 2012 operational implementation of HWRF, a simplified 1-D (vertical columnar) version of POM was coupled to the atmospheric component of HWRF in the EP basin, as in the 2012 (and earlier) operational GFDL model.
+This POM version was then coupled to the atmospheric component of the HWRF model in the AL basin (but not in the EP basin) before operational implementation of HWRF at

+NCEP/EMC in 2007.
+Then for the 2012 operational implementation of HWRF, a simplified 1-D (vertical columnar) version of POM was coupled to the atmospheric component of HWRF in the EP basin.
 This version of POM, used as the ocean component of the operational HWRF model through 2013 to forecast tropical cyclones in the AL and EP basins, is known as POM-TC (Yablonsky et al. 2015b).

-In 2014, the POM-TC was upgraded to a new high resolution ocean model with MPI (message passing interface) capability (called MPIPOM -TC; Yablonsky et al. 2015; Figure 3.1) adopted from sbPOM (Jordi and Wang 2012).
-The main motive was to have a single ocean model code for all TC basins, with the capability of using a variety of ocean initial conditions.
-The two overlapping North Atlantic domains in POM-TC were replaced by a single unified transatlantic domain in MPIPOM-TC.
+In 2014, the POM-TC was upgraded to a new high-resolution ocean model with message passing interface (MPI) capability (called MPIPOM -TC; Yablonsky et al. 2015a; Figure 3-1) adopted from sbPOM (Jordi and Wang 2012).
+The main motive was to have a single, 3-D, ocean model code for the AL and EP basins, with the capability to use a variety of ocean initial conditions.
+The two overlapping North Atlantic domains in POM-TC were replaced by a single unified transatlantic domain, a capability made possible by enabling parallelization through domain decomposition, resulting in a revised model dubbed MPIPOM-TC.
 MPIPOM-TC was coupled to HWRF and the coupled system was run operationally for the AL and EP basins.